Dead Meat (YouTube channel): Dead Meat Podcast

 In 2018, Rebecca launched the Dead Meat Podcast, with Janisse as a co-host.
 The podcast explores horror films, industry trends, and cultural significance, featuring reviews, interviews, thematic discussions, and games based around the horror genre and related trivia.
 Content on the Dead Meat Podcast includes behind-the-scenes information and research, such as an episode on final girls, which drew on the work of Carol Clover.
-In 2025, the Dead Meat Podcast became part of Bloody Disgusting’s BloodyFM podcast network.
+In 2025, the Dead Meat Podcast became part of Bloody Disgusting's BloodyFM podcast network.

-California wildfires charity stream
+Dead Meat Horror Awards

+Dead Meat began presenting the annual Dead Meat Horror Awards in 2022, which celebrates achievements in the horror film genre.
+Categories include: Best Stunts/Choreography, Best Digital Effects, Best Practical Effects, Best Production Design, Best Kill, Best Villain, Best Supporting Performer, Best Lead Performer, Best Director, Fan Favorite, Best Remake/Sequel, and Best Original Film.
+In 2026, the Dead Meat Horror Awards hosted a ticketed live-stream event, with talent in attendance, and a red carpet, at the Pacific Electric in Los Angeles.

+Miscellaneous

 In early January 2025, Dead Meat announced some videos would be delayed as members of their team had to evacuate due to the Los Angeles wildfires.
 They hosted a livestream on January 11, 2025, and raised over $20,000 USD for wildfire relief.
+In May 2026, Dead Meat released a new channel dedicated to horror video games, video game film adaptations, and tabletop games, Dead Meat Games.
+It will be hosted by Zoran Gvojic.
+The first Kill Count for the channel was the 2024 game Fear the Spotlight.